 As babies grow into older children, a battery of standardized tests offers deeper insights into intellectual abilities dependent on healthy brain growth.
 Of special interest is verbal ability and executive function.
 Executive funtion is the general term for a group of mental processes involving self-control, self-discipline, working memory, and other skills such as initiation, attention, and organization.

 There are various tests used to assess these skills:

 - Peabody Picture Vocabulary Test (PPVT): Five-year-olds are asked to point to pictures that correspond to spoken words.
 This method measures receptive language (understanding what you hear), which is linked to reading comprehension, general verbal ability, and IQ.
 PPVT scores are considered a good predictor of school success.

 - Dimensional Change Card Sort: Preschoolers are first asked to sort a series of picture cards by one dimension (such as color) and then by another (such as shape).
 Children need to follow instructions and organize their thinking to reach the goal.

 Test results can be compared with progress at earlier ages and with such factors as nutrition early in life.
-The findings in key infant nutrition studies: Consuming a formula with DHA throughout the first year of life improved executive function skills in infancy and in later preschool years through age 5—as measured by these tests—compared to infants fed the (now discontinued) formula without DHA.
+The findings in key infant nutrition studies: Consuming a formula that has DHA throughout the first year of life supports cognitive skills in infancy and in later preschool years through age 5—as measured by these tests—compared to infants fed the (now discontinued) formula without DHA.